domoritz/domoritz.github.io/_posts/2021-01-28-photo-scans.markdown

 First, we put as many pictures on the flatbed scanner as we can fit.
 Ideally, they are ordered from top-right, over to the left, to the bottom left when you put them on the scanner.
 This way they are in the correct order in the scanned image.
 Now, we scan the full page in 600 DPI (that's my scanner's max and it worked well) as TIFF.
 Scanning the full page means we don't need a preview and can go through a photo album in half an hour.

-Now we have a folder full of scans such as this one scan.
+Now we have a folder full of scans such as this one.

 <picture>
 <img src="{{ 'images/scan.jpg' | relative_url }}" width="300" alt="Four family pictures scanned in a single image">